camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eks-helm.md

 Cert-manager is an open-source Kubernetes add-on that automates the management and issuance of TLS certificates.
 It integrates with various certificate authorities (CAs) and provides a straightforward way to obtain, renew, and manage SSL/TLS certificates for your Kubernetes applications.

 The following will install `cert-manager` in the `cert-manager` namespace via Helm.
 For more configuration options, conduct the [Helm chart](https://artifacthub.io/packages/helm/cert-manager/cert-manager).
+The supplied settings will also configure `cert-manager` to ease the certificate creation by setting a default issuer, which allows us to add a single annotation on an ingress to request the relevant certificates.

 ```shell
 helm upgrade --install \